Azure/azure-sdk-for-js/sdk/containerservice/arm-containerservice-rest/samples/v1-beta/javascript/README.md

-# client library samples for JavaScript (Beta)
+# Azure AKS rest client library samples for JavaScript (Beta)

-These sample programs show how to use the JavaScript client libraries for in some common scenarios.
+These sample programs show how to use the JavaScript client libraries for Azure AKS rest in some common scenarios.

 | **File Name**                                                                                                                     | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | --------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |